microsoft/dotnet/Documentation/compatibility/horizontal-scrolling-and-virtualization.md

 changed because newly de-virtualized content has changed the value of
 <xref:System.Windows.Controls.Primitives.IScrollInfo.ExtentWidth?displayProperty=name>.

-Prior to .Net 4.6.2, the scroll operation simply uses the candidate offset, even though it may not be "here" or at the "right edge" any more.
+Prior to .NET Framework 4.6.2, the scroll operation simply uses the candidate offset, even though it may not be "here" or at the "right edge" any more.
 This results in effects like "bouncing" the scroll thumb, best illustrated by example.
 Suppose a
 <xref:System.Windows.Controls.DataGrid?displayProperty=name> has